NVIDIA-AI-IOT/ros2_torch_trt/README.md

 - In the second terminal (should be sourced):
 `ros2 run trt_live_detector trt_detector`

+When this is run the first time it will generate the TRT module depending on your hardware configuration which will take time.

 - The results of the classfication are published as `Classification2D` messages.
 Open a new terminal and source it.
 Run:
 `ros2 topic echo trt_detection`